Cambridge 19 IELTS Academic Reading Test 1

 READING PASSAGE 1

-You should spend about 20 minutes on Questions 1 to 13, which are based on Reading Passage below.
+You should spend about 20 minutes on Questions 1-13, which are based on Reading Passage 1 below.

-Of the changes that account for this transformation, one was visible and widely publicized: in 2011, Murray invited former number one player Ivan Lendl onto his coaching team—a valuable addition that had a visible impact on the player’s playing style.
+Of the changes that account for this transformation, one was visible and widely publicised: in 2011, Murray invited former number one player Ivan Lendl onto his coaching team – a valuable addition that had a visible impact on the player’s playing style.
 Another change was so subtle as to pass more or less unnoticed.
 Like many players, Murray has long preferred a racket that consists of two types of string: one for the mains (verticals) and another for the crosses (horizontals).
 While he continued to use natural string in the crosses, in 2012 he switched to a synthetic string for the mains.
 A small change, perhaps, but its importance should not be underestimated.

 The primary reason for these modifications is simple: as the line between winning and losing becomes thinner and thinner, even these slight changes become more and more important.
-As a result, players and their teams are becoming increasingly creative with the modifications to their rackets as they look to maximize their competitive advantage.
+As a result, players and their teams are becoming increasingly creative with the modifications to their rackets as they look to maximise their competitive advantage.

 Racket modifications mainly date back to the 1970s, when the amateur German tennis player Werner Fischer started playing with the so-called spaghetti-strung racket.
 It created a string bed that generated so much topspin that it was quickly banned by the International Tennis Federation.
 However, within a decade or two, racket modification became a regularity.
 Today it is, in many ways, an aspect of the game that is equal in significance to nutrition or training.